 What to do near Wat Paknam

-• Whether you are travelling by long-tail boat or on foot, make your way to the Artist’s House once a market and now an arts and craft area where you can buy local work or create your own masterpiece.
+- Whether you arrive by long-tail boat or on foot, head to the Artist’s House.
+Once a market, it is now a vibrant arts and crafts area where you can purchase local works or even create your own masterpiece.

 How to get to the Giant Buddha